cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 # Code Layout: The Repo

 All of the code in this post lives in [`@github:cloudui/cuda-triton`](https://github.com/cloudui/cuda-triton).
-This is the broader kernel-learning project I've been building up over the last few months as I worked through Triton, CUDA, then CuTe.
+This repo contains every kernel in Triton and CUDA I've written along the way to writing FA2 in CuTe.
 The two-day Triton FA2 from the intro is in [`kernels/flash_attention_full.py`](https://github.com/cloudui/cuda-triton/blob/main/kernels/flash_attention_full.py); the intermediate WMMA CUDA FA2 (the bridge between Triton and CuTe) is in [`cuda/flash_attn/`](https://github.com/cloudui/cuda-triton/tree/main/cuda/flash_attn); the [`cute/`](https://github.com/cloudui/cuda-triton/tree/main/cute) directory is an in-progress port of this kernel to NVIDIA's new Python CuTe DSL.
 The post itself walks through [`cuda/flash_attn_cutlass/`](https://github.com/cloudui/cuda-triton/tree/main/cuda/flash_attn_cutlass) -- the C++ CuTe implementation.
 Everything has tests, benchmarks, and a top-level [`README.md`](https://github.com/cloudui/cuda-triton/blob/main/README.md) you can browse that are mostly up-to-date.

 > Please refer to Tri Dao's repo as well.
 It contains much more edge case handling and templating that I do not touch on at all: [@github:Dao-AILab/flash-attention](https://github.com/Dao-AILab/flash-attention/tree/main).
 >